notifiles/documentation/docs/contributing.md

 1. **Identify a need in the project** - This can be a bug, feature request, or other change.
 2. **Create a detailed issue to gauge interest** - Although most pull requests are merged, we don't want you to waste time creating a pull request that doesn't have the support of the community.
 This doesn't mean that even if the community supports an issue that the corresponding pull request will be merged, but it increases the chances with community support. *This step is highly encouraged for larger contributions, but not required.
 For smaller contributions (typos, adding tests, updating documentaion, minor code changes, etc.) it is not necessary to create a separate issue.*
 3. **Read through the `package.json`** - The `package.json` file in the root of the repository has a **lot** of useful information about the project.
-Especially read through the `scripts` section, as a lot of those scripts can help speed up your development process when working in Felwine.
+Especially read through the `scripts` section, as a lot of those scripts can help speed up your development process when working in Notifiles.
 There are scripts for running tests, building the website, debugging code, fixing lint issues, etc.

 #### During

-1. **Create a fork & branch** - Before contributing to Felwine you must create a fork of the [main repository](https://github.com/felwine/felwine) and create a branch on your fork.
+1. **Create a fork & branch** - Before contributing to Notifiles you must create a fork of the [main repository](https://github.com/notifiles/notifiles) and create a branch on your fork.
 It is highly discouraged from using a primary branch (ex. `main` or `alpha`) to make your changes.
 This is due to the fact that if you enable `Allow edits from maintainers` option, maintainers might commit directly to your primary branch which could cause problems if others are using your fork in their applications.
 2. **Install dependencies** - Run `npm install` to install all the dependencies of the project.
 3. **Maintain consistency throughout** - While working in the project, we highly encourage you to maintain the same coding style that the rest of the project uses.
 This means looking around at similar code and trying to adopt the same style and conventions in your code.
 4. **Run tests & linter often** - It is highly encouraged to run `npm test` & `npm run lint` often to ensure you are conforming to the project guidelines.
 In order for a pull request to be merged all tests must pass, the linter must throw no errors, and test code coverage must not decrease.